 Location of Counselling Room

-The counselling room is in the Corstorphine area of Edinburgh and is on the 1, 21, 26 and 32 bus routes and close to the City Bypass, M8, M9 and Forth Road Bridge.
+The counselling room is in the Corstorphine area of Edinburgh and is on the 1, 21, 26, 32 and Airport 200 bus routes and close to the City Bypass, M8, M9 and Forth Road Bridge.
 There is also plenty of free parking available.
 I respectfully ask that you don't park in the driveway.
 This property has three steps to enter it.